 The Integrated Catchment Management Group is the largest Group in the Regional Council and includes environmental science, environmental information, catchment management, biodiversity and biosecurity.
 Integrated Catchment Management is a process, which recognises that everything that happens within a catchment is linked.
 The aim is to integrate the Regional Council’s activities and those of others working within the catchment to achieve overall outcomes.
 Iain joined the Regional Council in 2011.
 Iain has been working in the management of freshwater resources for over 25 years.
 He has worked with Nelson’s Cawthron Institute as a Senior Freshwater Ecologist, a Regional Manager with Fish and Game New Zealand and the Department of Conservation.

-The Asset Management Group is responsible for looking after a diverse portfolio of river and coastal engineering, flood scheme operations and maintenance and the regional park network.
-Prior to joining the Hawke’s Bay Regional Council, Chris was Manager Asset Strategy at Napier City Council where he was responsible for transforming the way assets are managed in Napier.
-He oversaw a wide range of council assets, including stormwater, wastewater and drinking water, along with the inner harbour, parks and reserves and the development of Parklands Estate.
+The Asset Management Group is responsible for looking after a diverse portfolio of river, drainage and coastal engineering, capital project delivery, flood scheme operations and maintenance, water security and a regional park network.
 Chris has more than 20 years’ experience in strategic and operational engineering management roles in New Zealand, Australia and the United Kingdom.